-This is a round-up of some of the players in the e-motorcycle market, with a lot of new faces leading the way.
+The round-up of players in the e-motorcycle market sees a lot of new brands taking their place among the established names…

-Building electric motorcycles since 2014 at the company’s facility in Modena, Italy.
-Produces three models: Eva EsseEsse9, EGO and Eva, all using lithium polymer battery technology and permanent magnet AC, oil cooled motors.
-The company was chosen to produce and develop race versions of its EGO model for the single make MotoE World Cup and last year created a new 160 sq. m area at its Modena base for the development and assembly of the Ego Corsa racebikes involved in the 2019 competition.
-The company noted that this new department would also manage special and custom-made projects.
+Energica: Building electric motorcycles in Modena since 2014, Energica makes the Eva EsseEsse9, EGO and Eva, all using lithium polymer battery technology and permanent magnet AC, oil cooled motors.
+It developed race ve rsions of its EGO model for the single-make MotoE World Cup and last year created a new 160 sq.m area at its Modena base for the development and assembly of the Ego Corsa racebikes involved in the 2019 competition.

-Also based in California, USA, this company is another serious player in this market and boasts some impressive performance records for its e-motorcycles, including success at the gruelling Pikes Peak challenge.
-Its latest model, the Lighting Strike, is aimed offering high performance levels at an affordable price.
+Lightning Motorcycles: Also based in California, US, this company boasts impressive performance records for its e-motorcycles, including success at the gruelling Pikes Peak challenge.
+Its latest model, the Lightning Strike, is aimed offering high performance levels at an affordable price.

-The wonderfully named Cake is a Swedish producer of electric off-road motorcycles.
-The company offers both off-road and road-legal versions of its Kalk model.
-These are designed to be very light weight and simple to operate and maintain.
+Cake: Swedish company Cake offers both off-road and road-legal versions of its Kalk model, designed to be very light-weight and simple to operate and maintain.
 The company launched its first electric motorcycle in 2017 and stated its aim to achieve a 10% market share in off-road motorcycles in 10 years.
 The bikes are built in Taiwan with the powertrain sourced from Europe.

-The Arc Vector (see main image) has a list of features to match its futuristic design.
+Arc: The Arc Vector has a list of features to match its futuristic design.
 These include: a carbon fibre monocoque, hub-centred steering, human machine interface, heads-up display and haptic alerts.
-The company says the batteries are the latest technology developed by Samsung and the 399-volt electric motor will produce 133bhp.
-Production of the hand-built £90,000 machines is scheduled to commence in 2020 at a new facility at St Athan, South Wales, UK.
+The company says the batteries are the latest from Samsung and the 399-volt electric motor will produce 133bhp.
+Production of the hand-built £90,000 machines is to start in 2020 at a new facility at St Athan, South Wales.

-The Austrian OEM already produces an electric off-road model (the Freeride E-XC) and showed the E-speed electric scooter concept back in 2013.
-Now it has been reported that KTM is working with its Indian partner, Bajaj, to develop a new platform for electric motorcycles and scooters.
+KTM: The Austrian OEM already makes an electric off-road model, the Freeride E-XC, and showed the E-speed electric scooter concept back in 2013.
+It is now said to be working with its Indian partner, Bajaj, on a new platform for electric motorcycles and scooters.

-The iconic American company has invested more than $800m in its Project LiveWire electric motorcycle, according to Bloomberg.
-The first bikes should be available by August this year, with a further five electric models planned.
-Two of these have been shown as concepts, for a lightweight city bike and an even slimmer looking off-roader.
+Harley-Davidson: The American icon has invested more than $800m in its Project LiveWire electric motorcycle, according to Bloomberg.
+The first bikes should be out by August this year, with a further five electric models planned.
+Two of these have been shown as concepts – a lightweight city bike and an even slimmer looking off-roader.

-BMW’s C evolution electric scooter has been in production at its Berlin plant since 2014, but the project began back in 2011.
+BMW: The C evolution electric scooter has been in production at BMW’s Berlin plant since 2014, but the project began back in 2011.
 It features Samsung battery cells located in three modules connected in series.
 These are also used in the i3 car and are the common battery platform for the BMW Group.

-At the complete opposite end of the scale from the above-mentioned EC-5 e-scooter, Yamaha revealed its radical Motoroid concept bike back in 2017.
-The company described this project as an “autonomous motorcycle” that uses artificial intelligence and is able to recognise the owner’s face and actions, stand up from its kickstand and come to its rider.
+Yamaha: Yamaha revealed its radical Motoroid concept bike back in 2017, which uses artificial intelligence and is able to recognise the owner’s face and actions, stand up from its kickstand and come to its rider.